forestgrape/coronavirus/2_biological/viruses.md

 ## Virus Entities
-[in work and experimental]
+[in work and explorative]

-Similarly for viruses infecting organisms, often to grasp the full picture it is necessary to consider all viruses as an entity and not as unrelated.
+Similarly as [organisms](../2_biological/life-forms.md#organism) are usually considered as a whole and not as single cells, for viruses infecting organisms, often to grasp the full picture it is necessary to consider all viruses as an entity and not as unrelated.
 Viruses can show different behaviors in different cells and upon different situations:
-* DNA viruses can in theory encode the same differentiation mechanisms as eukaryotic cells
+* *Communication:* As cells in multicellular organisms communicate, viruses communicate too e.g. by producing virus like particles, which are similar to virions but don't contain the whole machinery to replicate and thus just influence other cells or other viruses.
-* RNA viruses don't encode the same mechanisms as DNA based forms of life e.g. for gene expression.
+* *Differentiation:* DNA/Retro viruses can in theory encode the same differentiation mechanisms as eukaryotic cells.
+In fact the cellular differentiation is often driven by endogenous retroviruses.
+RNA viruses don't encode the same mechanisms as DNA based forms of life e.g. for gene expression.
 However they still are able to show [different behaviors](#taxis-of-viruses) in different situations.

 > ###### Virus Entity
 > A *Virus Entity or Virus Organism* denotes all [infected cells](#infected-cell) in an organism resulting from a single infection occurrence.
 Upon a new infection the infections can interact and give rise to a *new entity*.

-Similar to the different cells in multicellular organism only few viruses in a virus entity are likely to infect new hosts and thereby form a new entity.
+A multicellular organism can arise from only one cell, similarly usually only few viruses of a virus entity transmit to a new host and give rise to a new virus entity.

 > Virus entities/organisms are a concept I haven't seen about in literature.
 Similar concepts may exists possibly under different names.